-The Pierce County Office of Sustainability works to establish, coordinate and measure the effectiveness of initiatives that improve sustainable practices in the County Government.
+The Pierce County Office of Sustainability works to save money, limit waste, protect the environment and protect human health.
 Please read our updated sustainability goals for 2015:

 1) All areas of Pierce County are in compliance with federal air quality standards.

 2) When surveyed, 90 percent of Pierce County employees take sustainability into consideration in their jobs.

 3) Reduce electricity and natural gas use by 15 percent in county facilities over January 2010 levels.

 4) All new county facilities are built to a Leadership in Energy and Environmental Design (LEED) Silver or better standard.